danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 - `stroke()`, `fill()` and `nofill()`: These set the color of objects like the border, shapes or text.
 It takes RGB (as default) or HSB color.
 But if the function has 1 argument, then it refers to gray scale color between 0-255 [add why it is the range of 255 - binary value/bytes of data in memory -  2^8th power is 256 (8 bit each).
 In the range of 0-255 there are actually 256 possible values - link to the nature of computation in a binary system /w].
 If the function has 3 arguments like `fill(255,255,0)`, then it means the object/shape/text will be filled with a yellow color (the mix of red and green with no blue color).
 There is an optional argument called 'alpha', which refers to the opacity of the color, e.g `fill(255,255,0,127)`.
 - `rect()`: This is similar to draw an ellipse, but is used to display a rectangle.
 - `vertex()`, `beginShape()` and `endShape(CLOSE)`: These three functions are used for drawing a more complex form according to different vertices.
 You will need is to use the `vertex` function to indicate its x and y coordinates.
 You can also join all the vertices by using the 'close' argument in `endShape()`.
 The `beginShape()` is used to record the start of the vertex for a complex form like a polygon.
-- `floor()`: Since the random function returns a floating-point number instead, the use of `floor()` is to calculate the closest integer value.
+- `floor()`: Since the random function returns a floating-point number, `floor()` is used to calculate the closest integer value.
-- `if (mouseIsPressed) {}`: This is a conditional structure for a program, constantly listening to mouse press actions.
-This wil be further discussed in Chapter 4. [will be introduce here in 2.6 instead so as to easen the next chapter /w]
+- `if (mouseIsPressed) {}`: This is a conditional structure for a program, constantly referring to mouse press actions.
+This is discussed in more detail below.

 ## 2.5 Basic Arithmetic Operators
-You can also do arithmetic operations in programming and it is commonly done in arguments of a function.
-Here is the list of baisc arithmetic operators:
+You can also do arithmetic operations in programming, and this is commonly done in arguments of a function.
+Here is a list of basic arithmetic operators:
-- add(+): Addition and concatenation, which is applicable for both numbers and text/characters respectively.
+- add(+): For addition and concatenation, which is applicable for both numbers and text/characters.
 - subtract(-)
 - multiply(*)
 - divide(/)